prakashalagundagi/My-Website-/README.md

 Hello!
 I'm Prakash A, a Computer Science student passionate about technology, programming, and cybersecurity.

 I enjoy learning new technologies and building projects that improve my skills.
 My goal is to become a skilled software developer and cybersecurity professional.
+🛠️ Technologies Used

+The portfolio website is built using the following technologies:

+HTML5 – Structure of the website

+CSS3 – Styling and design